County Offaly: GAA

 Gaelic games are popular.
 Offaly GAA has 44 clubs in various communities, contesting the traditional sports of football and hurling.
-The town of Birr is a hurling stronghold, with its local club having won four All-Ireland Club SHC titles in the 1990s and 2000s.
+The town of Birr is a hurling stronghold, with its local club having won four All-Ireland Club SHC titles.
 Coolderry (2011) and Kilcormac–Killoughey (2012) are other clubs in the west of the county to have had success in the Leinster Club SHC.

 County teams have also achieved national recognition in both hurling and football, winning the Liam MacCarthy Cup four times and the Sam Maguire Cup three times.
 The football team is remembered for Séamus Darby's goal in the dying minutes of the 1982 All-Ireland SFC final, when Offaly took the title by one point and denied opponent Kerry what would have been a historic (having never before occurred, and not occurring until 2019) five consecutive titles.